ungive/discord-music-presence/PRIVACY.md

   (this can be album artwork or a small thumbnail of the media)

-Additionally the following anonymous metrics ("Analytics Metrics") are transmitted to a privacy-friendly analytics service (Simple Analytics) on program startup at most once a day:
+Additionally the following anonymous metrics ("Analytics Metrics") are transmitted to a privacy-friendly analytics service (Simple Analytics, more information in the next section) on program startup at most once a day.

-* The version of the Software
+* The version of the Software that is used
-* Operating system name and architecture
+* The operating system type (Windows, Mac or Linux) and its architecture
-* Your current time zone
+* Your current time zone (for region information)

+This data is only used to understand which older versions of the Software are still being used, which operating system and architecture is used most predominantly and from which regions users are vaguely coming from.
+To put this into perspective:
+Nowadays almost all websites use some form of analytics and most of them will collect much more information than what is listed above.
+Your IP address is never stored or used in any way (for specifics, see the privacy policy and linked articles of Simple Analytics below).

 No data that could be used to identify the user ("Personal Data") is being *explicitly* collected or shared.